socketstream/socketstream-0.4/README.md

-# SocketStream 0.4 Early Experimentation
+# SocketStream 0.4

 SocketStream is a Realtime Web Framework with a focus on high performance and extensibility.

+Current Status: Pre-alpha.
+See below for full details.

 [View Latest Changes](https://github.com/socketstream/socketstream-0.4/blob/master/HISTORY.md)

-## What's going on here?

-I'm releasing previews of 0.4 as it takes shape over the coming months.
-While the code here is incomplete and subject to change, you should always be able to run the example app (see below for instructions).

 ## Goals